Akron Drunk Driving Accident Lawyer

 Our clients appreciate the professionalism, courtesy, and discretion we show them when we take their cases.
 But what they appreciate most are the results we routinely provide.

-If you want your drunk driving case handled by a seasoned and caring lawyer in Akron, call our office at (330) 762-0700.
+If you want your drunk driving case handled by a seasoned and caring personal injury lawyer in Akron, call our office at (330) 762-0700.
 We can set up a free consultation to answer questions you have about proceeding with your case.